Jon-Webb-79/Mac_Config/Troubleshooting/usb.rst

    d.
 You can also reformat a  drive by opening Disk Utility, clicking
       on the external drive you wish to reformat and then selecting the format type.
 I recommend ``Mac OS Extended (Journaled)``.
-      The drive can also be re-labeled from this method
+      The drive can also be re-labeled from this method.
+This should prompt the user to set up the backup drive for use with TimeMachine which will create a master backup and successive snapshots.